rkt/rkt/Documentation/devel/update-coreos-stage1.md

 ## Extract the root filesystem of the image

-Let's assume you want to update from version 991.0.0 to version 1032.0.0.
+Let's assume you want to update CoreOS Container Linux from version 991.0.0 to version 1032.0.0.

 First, you need to download and verify the image.
 Make sure you trust the [CoreOS Image Signing Key][coreos-key].